 Community Pulse is the spot for Developer Relations and Community professionals who are looking for information on building technical communities.
-Community Builders and DevRel veterans Jason Hand, Mary Thengvall, and PJ Hagerty interview experts in the field of Developer Relations and Community Leadership on a broad range of topics related to building community.
+Community Builders and DevRel veterans Jason Hand, Mary Thengvall, PJ Hagerty, and Sarah-Jane Morris interview experts in the field of Developer Relations and Community Leadership on a broad range of topics related to building community.

 Your hosts sit down to discuss the finer points of the episode - what does happen after DevRel?
 We take a look at some of the antecedents leading to leaving DevRel and the options we’ve heard folks consider in our travels and conversations.

 Mary, Jason, and PJ chat about what technical means in the DevRel industry and how job titles shape our roles after recording Episode 34.
 As the Developer Relations industry grows up, this is a question we’ll be facing more and more often as we struggle to define who is qualified to build relationships with a technical audience.

 As Developer Relations becomes more mainstream, the understanding of what makes someone qualified to be a Developer Relations professional is getting cloudy.
 Do you have to have a technical background?
 And if so, does that mean that you’ve held a “Software Engineer” title?
 Or simply that you’ve taken the time to understand the technical pieces of your product?
 Jason, Mary, and PJ are joined by Karissa Peth, Sr. Developer Relations Program Manager at Microsoft, and Matty Stratton, DevOps Advocate at PagerDuty, as they dig into the nuance of the various Developer Relations career paths.